scarf-sh/docs/docs/packages.md

 2.)
 In the package list dashboard there will be a list of all your packages.
 These can be filtered by type of packages by selecting the package types you'd like to see.
 In our example as we just created a file package we're going to want to select File.

 3.)
-Navigate to our newly create file package and in the top right of it's box click the `View Details` button.
+Navigate to our newly create file package and in the top right of the box click the `View Details` button.
 ![Click the Show Detials button](assets/pics/qs-file-packages/file-package-view-details.png)

 4.)
 In the popup modal, use the `File location` input to add a new host URL.
 You can use a template URL here.